-- Hair is to be neat, clean, and out of the eyes, if a teacher or administrator has to ask two times to keep hair out of the eyes, they will be required to get a haircut before they can return to school. - Only a natural hair color will be allowed, variations of natural hair color are also not permitted- "red" hair must be the natural color and not a vibrant red color. - If a boy's hair length exceeds the top of the collar, it must be kept tied back. - Extreme hairstyles are not acceptable. - The administration reserves the right to require changes.
+- Hair is to be neat, clean, and out of the eyes; if a teacher or administrator has to ask two times to keep hair out of the eyes, they will be required to get a haircut before they can return to school. - Only a natural hair color will be allowed, variations of natural hair color are also not permitted- "red" hair must be the natural color and not a vibrant red color. - If a boy's hair length exceeds the top of the collar, it must be kept tied back. - Extreme hairstyles are not acceptable. - Facial Hair is allowed for boys, as long as it is kept neatly trimmed. - The administration reserves the right to require changes.